Pakistan Muslim League (Q): 2008 general elections

 The Pakistan Muslim League (Q) contested the February 2008 legislative election with other allied parties including Muttahida Qaumi Movement, Pakistan Muslim League (F), and National Peoples Party.
-It was believed that the party wanted former Punjab Chief Minister Chaudhry Pervaiz Elahi to become Prime Minister.
+It was believed that the party wanted former Punjab Chief Minister Chaudhry Pervaiz Elahi to become prime minister.
 The PML (Q) lost major parliamentarians in the 2008 election, gaining only 49 elected seats, defeated by the Pakistan Peoples Party (PPP) and the PML (N).

-PML (Q) Secretary-General Mushahid Hussain Syed said that, although the party had performed "far below expectations", it accepted defeat in the election "with grace" and would become an opposition party.
-In this election PML-Q was the second largest vote-getter.

 2013 general elections

 PML (Q) contested the 2013 election in alliance with PPP.
-The party won only 2 seats in national assembly, along with 8 seats in Punjab assembly and 4 seats in Balochistan assembly.
+The party won only two seats in national assembly, along with eight seats in Punjab assembly and four seats in Balochistan assembly.
 In Sindh and KPK assemblies, they were shut out, cadging only 3.11% of popular vote, relegating it from number two to number six in terms of votes.

 2018 general elections

 PML (Q) contested the 2018 election.
-The party won 5 seats in national assembly, along with 10 seats in Punjab assembly and 1 seat in KPK assembly.
+The party won five seats in national assembly, along with ten seats in Punjab assembly, and one seat in KPK assembly.